1 / 6

 Central Otago Location

-Central Otago is located in the southern half of the South Island of New Zealand.
+Central Otago is the southern-most of the four major South Island wine regions in New Zealand.
 The 45th parallel south runs directly through the heart of the region.
 It is a stunningly beautiful region with rugged, snow capped mountains, clear blue rivers, deep gorges and picturesque alpine lakes.
-The nearest major towns are Queenstown, Wanaka, Crowell and Alexandra.
+The nearest major towns are Queenstown, Wanaka, Cromwell and Alexandra.

 Commercial vineyard development began in 1981; an important step in the development of the Central Otago wine region was the identification of classical French and German grape varieties that suited the 'terroir' and climate.
 The principal varieties are Pinot Noir, Riesling, Gewurztraminer, Pinot Gris and Chardonnay, all producing excellent wines.